Search This Blog

 Robert stayed at home until the age of 34, financially dependent on his family until his marriage.
 His father sponsored the publication of his son's poems

-Browning travelled widely, joining a British diplomatic mission to St Petersburg, Russia in 1834, later journeying to Italy 1838 and 1844.
+Browning travelled widely, joining a British diplomatic mission to St Petersburg, Russia in 1834, later journeying to Italy in 1838 and 1844.

 In 1846 Robert secretly married the invalid poet Elizabeth Barrett Browning in St Marylebone church after correspondence in praise of her poetry led to their meeting and courtship.
 He called Elizabeth "A soul offire in a shell of pearl."